Identity and Access Management (IAM) Deployment Guide⚓︎

 script in the /scripts/utils/

 directory.
-This script prompts you for basic details and automatically creates a Keycloak client in your chosen realm:
+This script prompts you for basic details and automatically creates a Keycloak client in your chosen realm.
+Make sure that you run this script twice, once for each client as both clients are required.

 When prompted: